 Purchasing a Nissan is a safe bet for many car buyers, but a Nissan extended warranty can ensure protection long after the 3-year/36,000-mile Nissan factory warranty expires.
-While the company’s standard bumper-to-bumper warranty will cover most repairs, it is on the shorter end of warranty duration when compared to most automakers in the United States.
+While the company’s standard bumper-to-bumper warranty will cover most repairs, it is on the shorter end when compared to most automakers in the United States.

 In this review, we’ll discuss the Nissan extended warranty in depth, including coverage options, costs, and how it compares to other reputable third-party warranties.
 We’ve also researched the best extended car warranty companies to help you find the best coverage.